 Godfrey of Bouillon, known informally as the King of Jerusalem or the Crusader King was one of the four leaders of the First Crusade from 1096 to 1099 that ended with possession of Jerusalem by Western knights army.
-Some people before tried to fight on their own hand for the Holy Land listening to the pope Urban II’s call, but the march led by Godfrey as well as three other crusaders’ armies was the first invasion well organised by the European knighthood.
-The invasion had two major goals.
-The first one was to defend Constantinople against the Turkish influence.
+Some people before tried to fight on their own hand for the Holy Land listening to the pope Urban II’s call.
+But the march led by Godfrey as well as three other crusaders’ armies was the first invasion well organized by the European knighthood.
+The attack had two major goals.
+The first one was to defend Constantinople against Turkish influence.
 Today Istanbul in Turkey, hundreds of years ago Constantinople was one of two major powers of the western civilization after the fall of the Roman Empire >>>.
 The other goal was to ‘protect’ the Holy Land, which meant in practice reinstating the Christian rule in Palestine.

 Index of posts on Belgium >>>